Inspired by nature

 Erica Spotswood, PhD, Director of Science

-Erica is Director of Science and a Senior Ecologist at Second Nature.
-She is an urban ecologist with nearly a decade of experience working with scientists, designers, and conservation practitioners to analyze and improve nature in our cities.
-Erica specializes in using science to guide urban biodiversity conservation, evaluating biodiversity responses to changes in the urban landscape, and making connections between urban biodiversity and human health and well-being.
 Erica has led projects in partnership with cities, park districts, conservation non-profits, urban designers, and private companies.
 She brings broad experience creating effective cross-disciplinary collaborations to guide nature interventions in urban settings.
 Prior to joining Second Nature, Erica was the Science Director for the Urban Nature Lab at the San Francisco Estuary Institute.
-Erica serves on the Advisory Council for Canopy, and holds a PhD from the department of Environmental Science, Policy and Management at the University of California at Berkeley.
+Erica is an Expert Advisor to SBTN for Cities and serves on the Advisory Council for Canopy.
+She holds a PhD from the department of Environmental Science, Policy and Management at the University of California at Berkeley.

 Google Scholar Profile